A-J-Bauer/Sharpi/Circuits/README.md

 # Circuits

 A collection of circuit simulations
+(*click circuit to go to Paul Falstad's simultator*)

 ## dc voltage sense